ulasayyilmaz/self-regulation-dataset/README.md

 # self-regulation-dataset
-This repository contains html files from mriqc directory of "https://openneuro.org/datasets/ds004636/versions/1.0.4".
+This repository contains a little over 200 ds004636/derivatives/mriqc html file data all of which are suggested exclusions.
+Some of them are suggested exclusion based on failed mriqc metrics, others based on other behavioral data.
+The dataset is from "https://openneuro.org/datasets/ds004636/versions/1.0.4".

-We developed a webpage that makes cross-comparison between mriqc failed and passed trials's scan visualizations easier.
+We developed a webpage that makes cross-comparison between mriqc failed data and mriqc passed (but other behavioral measures failed data) to trials's scan visualizations easier.
-We create a software pipeline for data visualization and analysis.

 Pipeline of code execution: